-There may be many use cases in which you need to use a list of keywords.
-For example:**

 10) Now we can apply our keywords to our Amazon search.
 First, click on the + button next to "Begin new entry in products" and click on "Select".
 We'll use the Select command to select the Amazon search bar, which will automatically allow us to input information.

 11) From the input command options, select "Expression" from the dropdown.
 ParseHub will read the text as an expression instead of just plain text.
 Instead of typing the actual keyword, just type in "item.keyword" (which is what we named each of our keywords in step 3).
 This will tell ParseHub to add in the keyword that is represented by the item in the list of your keywords on the main_template.

 12) Click on the + button next to "Begin new entry in products" and click on "Select".
 We'll use the Select command to select the search button.

 13) Then we will use a "Click" command to click the search button.
-When asked if this is a "next page" button, click "No" and you will be prompted to create a new template (in this case we will create the template "search_results") for this click and our new template will contain the actions we want to take once we've reached our list of results.
+When asked if this is a "next page" button, click "No" and you will be prompted to create a new template (in this case we will create the template "search_results") for this click.
+Our new template will contain the actions we want to take once we've reached our list of results.
 Remember, you should use a new template for every page that looks different (has a different structure).

 14) On the new template, you can go ahead and select and extract any of the results that you want to scrape.
 ParseHub will repeat the instruction of searching for the keyword and scraping results for all of the keywords you added into your Google sheet.